 Marcin Bialoblocki is another previous victor.
 He took the win in emphatic style in 2013, winning solo by almost 2:30 over his teammate.
 A lot has happened since then – a stint with Pro Continental outfit CCC-Sprandi-Polkowice that included a ride in the 2017 Giro d’Italia.
 He is a prolific winner in the UK and is the first rider to break 17 minutes for a 10-mile time trial.
 He’ll have support in the form of his Nopinz Latchem Race Team, but he’s proven he’s equally capable of winning alone.

 It’s not all sewn up though.
-We can expect a potential upset from the likes of Spriti Tifosi Racing Team, who have a history of coming out of the winter with good legs.
-Mikey Mottram of Vitus Pro Cycling has form for early season wins, having taken the 2017 Jock Wadley Memorial Race form under the noses of the larger teams, and the Wales Academy Racing team are represented by several of the riders who recently took bronze in the National Team Pursuit Championships.
+We can expect a potential upset from the likes of Spirit Tifosi Racing Team, who have a history of coming out of the winter with good legs.
+Mikey Mottram of Vitus Pro Cycling has form for early season wins, having taken the 2017 Jock Wadley Memorial Race from under the noses of the larger teams, and the Wales Academy Racing team are represented by several of the riders who recently took bronze in the National Team Pursuit Championships.

 There’s rain forecast from Saturday evening through to Sunday morning, but it’s set to clear by the time the race kicks off at 11am.
 There’s a chance of showers throughout, which may leave standing water on the course.
 The temperature is set to hit 7 degrees, but could be tempered by the strong north westerly wind, with gusts up to 20mph – certainly enough to break up the bunch on the exposed hillsides.